dhilipa01/NCBS_Archives-Bucketing_Task/README.md

 Archival digitisation produces a flat batch of scanned pages that need routing back into a folder taxonomy.
 This repo simulates that: `scanned_jpegs/` is the flat scan-output pool, `folders/` is the target taxonomy, and `bucket_jpegs.py` is the routing step.
-If the jpegs already lived in correctly-named folders there'd be nothing to solve — the split is the point.
+If the jpegs already lived in correctly-named folders there'd be nothing to solve.
+Tthe split is the point.

 ## Full dataset